The Demand for Consistency

 “They’re too emotional.”

-As disability theorist Lennard Davis argues, the concept of the “normal” body is not natural or eternal—it is historical.
+As disability theorist Lennard Davis argues, the concept of the “normal” body is not natural or eternal, it is historical.
 It emerged alongside industrial capitalism, which required bodies that were punctual, regular, and efficient.
-The rise of the factory system in the 19th century marked a shift: bodies were no longer valued for their wisdom, uniqueness, or adaptability, but for their utility within machines of production.
-Factories required workers who were regular, punctual, and physically able to perform repetitive tasks.
+Factories required bodies that could synchronise with machines: regular, punctual, capable of repeating the same motion without interruption.
+Today’s fixation on “normal” and “consistent” bodies descends from that industrial logic.

-Human beings are not machines.
-Our capacities are shaped by grief, hormones, caregiving, economic precarity, sensory environments, medical conditions, and social expectations.
-For many disabled people, inconsistency is not a failure of discipline—it is the honest shape of their reality.
+But human beings are not machines.
+Our capacities are shaped by grief, hormones, caregiving, economic precarity, sensory environments, medical conditions, social expectations.

 Consistency, when demanded without compassion, becomes coercion.
-When weaponised, it creates systems that exclude, punish, and erase those who need care, fluidity, and rest.
+When weaponised, it creates systems that exclude and punish those who need care, fluidity, and rest.

 Previous